jbeck018/howlerops/backend-go/IMPLEMENTATION_SUMMARY.md

 - `EmailService` interface for easy testing and swapping
 - `ResendEmailService` for production use
 - `MockEmailService` for development/testing
-- Beautiful HTML templates with SQL Studio branding
+- Beautiful HTML templates with Howlerops branding

 ### 2. Sync Service (`internal/sync/`)